samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 - It checks that `loc` has a property named `coordinates`.
   - Once this is done, it checks that `coordinates` has properties named `x`, `y`, and `z`.

-Only if all these checks pass is the logic within the `if` statement executed.
+If all these checks pass, the logic within the `if` statement is executed.
 These checks are enough to convince TypeScript that we have done our due diligence for it to let us not only use `itemLocation` within the `if` statement but also for it to let the code compile.

 Despite the structure rigidity, the structural check still has some degree of flexibility: the values of `x`, `y`, and `z` can have any type of value: